emsesp/docs/Configure-firmware32.md

-## First-time configuration
+## First-time Configuration

-- After powering up the ESP, watch the onboard blue LED.
-A solid light means good connection and EMS data is coming in.
-A slow pulse means either the WiFi or the EMS bus is not connected yet.
-A very fast pulse is when the system is booting up and configuring itself which typically takes 5 seconds.
+- After powering up the ESP, watch the onboard LED.
+A steady light indicates a good connection and EMS data is flowing in.
+A slow pulse can mean either the WiFi or the EMS bus are not connected yet.
+A very fast pulse is when the system is booting up and configuring itself which can typically takes a few seconds.
 - Connect to the Access Point called `ems-esp` using the WPA password `ems-esp-neo`.
 When you see the captive portal sign-in with username `admin` and password `admin`.
 Set the WiFi credentials and go back to <http://ems-esp>.
-Remember to change the passwords!
+Remember to change the password.
 - First thing to check is if Tx is working and that you have a connection to the EMS bus.
 If Tx fails are shown in the Web interface try changing the Tx Mode from the settings page.
 There is no need to re-start the EMS-ESP.
 - If Rx incomplete telegrams are reported in the Web interface, don't panic.
 Some telegrams can be missed and this is usually caused by noise interference on the line.